vk-cs/docs-public/docs/en/tools-for-using-services/terraform/how-to-guides/dbaas/create-db-instance/create-db-instance.md

 ## 3. Check the configuration application

-[Go to](https://msk.cloud.vk.com/app/en/) your VK Cloud personal account, **Databases** → **Databases instances**.
+[Go to](https://msk.cloud.vk.com/app/en/) your VK Cloud management console, **Databases** → **Databases instances**.
 Make sure that all the objects described in the configuration have been created successfully:

 - The DB instance.
 - The external IP address for the instance — is displayed on the instance page.